 The LED will be vertical and its wires will be arranged as in this drawing.
 By experience, at least for those I have, it will be better to place the cathode (the minus sign) upwards; thus, the luminous point will be centered at best and perfectly simulate an incandescent lamp.

-Note: in the drawing, the wire colors are purely fictitious, since they are varnished wires.
-There are nevertheless enamelled wire of different colors, which could prove very convenient.
+Note: in the drawing, the wire colours are purely fictitious, since they are varnished wires.
+There are nevertheless enamelled wire of different colours, which could prove very convenient.